Carole Cook

-Mildred Frances Cook (January 14, 1924 – January 11, 2023), known professionally as Carole Cook, was an American actress, active on screen and stage, best known for appearances on Lucille Ball's light entertainment comedy television series The Lucy Show and Here's Lucy.
+Mildred Frances Cook (January 14, 1924 – January 11, 2023), known professionally as Carole Cook, was an American actress, active on screen and stage, best known for appearances on Lucille Ball's comedy television series The Lucy Show and Here's Lucy.

 Her best known film roles include The Incredible Mr. Limpet, American Gigolo and Sixteen Candles.

 Biography

 Early life

 Mildred Frances Cook was born on January 14, 1924, in Abilene, Texas, one of four children of Leland Preston (L.P.)
 Cook Sr. and his wife, Maudine.
 She studied Greek drama at Baylor University.
 After graduating in 1945, she worked in regional theater.
 By 1954, she had moved to New York, where she made her theatrical debut.